nahidp/ML-Tasks/Bank-Marketing-2/README.md

 A table will be created showing the accuracies of the six algorithms in each of the ten folds with the best sampling technique.

-I will next determine whether there is a statistically significant difference in the accuracies obtained by the six algorithms against this dataset.
+I will next determine whether there is a significant difference in the accuracies obtained by the six algorithms on the Portugues dataset.

 Next, I apply two different feature selection techniques to the data.